Bruce Hall (Australian National University): Bruce Hall Players

-ANU students performed Everyman in June 1966 in Bruce Hall.
+ANU students performed Everyman at Bruce Hall in June 1966.

 Jodi McAlister, the author of the Bruce Hall plays in 2004, 2005 and 2006, has since written a trilogy of young adult fiction novels, the Valentine series, published by Penguin Australia.

 Sports and Arts

-Bruce Hall has a tradition in inter-collegiate sports and arts, having won the inter hall sports shield in 1998, 1999 and 2000, and the inter hall arts shield in 2004, 2006 and 2013.
-In addition to organised sports and arts events run by the inter hall community, the hall also has opportunities for social and informal sports and arts events, as well as inter-wing competitions.
+Bruce Hall has a tradition in inter-collegiate sports and arts, having won the inter hall sports shield in 1998, 1999, 2000, 2023 and 2024 and the inter hall arts shield in 2004, 2006, 2013 and 2021.
+In addition to organised sports and arts events run by the inter hall community, the hall provides opportunities for social and informal sports and arts events, as well as inter-wing competitions.

-As reflected in the Sports Ethos, the hall prides itself on participation more than success, and places high emphasis on standards of sportsmanship.
+As reflected in the Sports Ethos, the hall prides itself on participation more than success and places high emphasis on standards of sportsmanship.

 A number of residents, both current and former, have proceeded into a higher level of sporting achievement, notably Frank Farina, former national football coach.

 Publications

 Cross Sections

-In 2005 the first edition of Cross Sections: The Bruce Hall Academic Journal was published.
+In 2005, the first edition of Cross Sections: The Bruce Hall Academic Journal was published.
 The project arose after discussions with residents and then dean Dierdre Pearce.
 The Journal seeks to be an inter-disciplinary work with both undergraduates, honours students and postgraduates contributing.

-Since its inception the Journal has been funded wholly by the university, which ensures all residents receive a copy free of charge each year.
-Works submitted have been both written and visual pieces with all written works submitted to a University Academic for review.
+Since its inception, the Journal has been funded wholly by the university, which ensures all residents receive a copy free of charge each year.
+It includes both written and visual pieces, with all written works submitted to a University Academic for review.
 A panel of resident editors is appointed each year to oversee the project.

-Since 2006, publishing of Cross Sections has been through Epress the ANU's publishing unit and the work is now available as a free on-line download or in a physical form on a pay-per-copy basis.
+Since 2006, publishing of Cross Sections has been through Epress, the ANU's publishing unit.
+The work is now available as a free online download or in physical form on a pay-per-copy basis.

+Newsletter

+The hall newsletter was once called Raving Dragon but was renamed to Ignis Draconis in March 2001.